Nassar sex abuse survivors join hands, accept courage award at ESPYs

 Quarterback Nick Foles received the championship performance trophy for leading the Philadelphia Eagles to their first Super Bowl title.

-The Minnesota Vikings earned best moment honors for beating the New Orleans Saints on the last play of the NFL championship game.
+The Minnesota Vikings earned best moment honors for beating the New Orleans Saints on the last play of the NFC divisional playoff game.

 Notre Dame's Arike Ogunbowale won in the best play category for hitting a buzzer-beater in the NCAA women's title game.

-Note: This story has been corrected to change the game in which the best moment award occurred to the NFC divisional playoff game instead of the NFC championship game.